bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 # Maximum puzzle utils

 # Puzzle types
+* Switch up number of dominoes on board
+* Switch up standard and extended set
 * Play a regular hand
     * With each guaranteed to build two chords
 * Figure out missing domino